An End To Phone Pranking

 Challenge accepted.

 Why is this even a thing?
-(Score:3)
+(Score:5, Insightful)

 Trace the damn phones!